v-lahutik/CashFlow-Control/README.md

 # 💰 CashFlow Control

 CashFlow Control is a web application designed for personal budget planning and tracking.
-It allows users to track income, expenses, set budget goals, and receive random savings tips. **Please note that backend features, including user authentication and database storage, are still in progress.**
+It allows users to track income, expenses, set budget goals, and securely manage data through authentication and database storage.

+## Live Demo 🌐

+Check out the live version of [here...](https://cashflow-control-xxx4.onrender.com/)

 ## 🌟 Features